 Responsibility for designing these creatures fell to costume designer Robert Fletcher and makeup artist Fred Phillips, both veterans of The Original Series.

 With Gene Roddenberry’s permission, Fletcher not only named the species but provided brief background for each one.
 After The Motion Picture was released, he shared his notes with Fantastic Films and Starlog magazines in early 1980.
 (Links point to scanned version of the interviews by My Star Trek Scrapbook.)

-Two Aaamazzarites can be seen at Starfleet Headquarters in the beginning of the movie.
+Two Aaamazzarites can be seen in the air tram station in the beginning of the movie.